First published on Parpaluck Facebook, August 15, 2017.

 One real annoyance for many PC users is related to the sticky keys and filter keys.
 They are set in the Ease of Access zone of Control Panel: Change how your keyboard works.
 I read complaints from users who couldn't enter the passwords to access their PCs because they had set settings for filter keys.
 One must press a key long enough before it is accepted by the keyboard.
 For the overwhelming majority of users, it is best to uncheck Turn on Sticky Keys and Turn on Filter Keys (leave their boxes blank).

 If you follow the pieces of advice here, you won't experience the typing issues again.
 Unless, of course, you are in the situation described in section I. You have to remove the rogue extensions or add-ons — one by one.
 It is tedious, but there is no way around it.
+Start with add-ons/extensions named input tools or something like that.
 Better still, be conservative when adding extensions.